Main illustration: Kyle Wayne Benson

 ABM has evolved from buzzword to a “must-have” for marketing teams today.
 According to SiriusDecisions, 92% of B2B marketers consider ABM “extremely” or “very” important to their marketing efforts.

 Demandbase enables companies to deliver personalized online ads to specific people at specific companies across the web while refining the message to try to convert them into customers.
 So let’s say Joe works for Pfizer.
-Well, by using Demandbase, Joe will served personalized ads for healthcare offerings, using pre-determined criteria, such as revenue, industry, and previous purchasing habits.
+Well, by using Demandbase for digital marketing, Joe will served personalized ads for healthcare offerings, using pre-determined criteria, such as revenue, industry, and previous purchasing habits.
 Pretty neat, huh?

 Alternatives: Terminus, Engagio